k8s-101/workshop/sections/4-third-party-queue.md

 There is a couple of ways we could deploy KubeMQ.
 One way is by using KubeMQ's ready made helm-chart, witch have all the recommended configuration for kubernetes.
 But since we are going to be looking at [Helm](https://helm.sh/) in a later section, we are going to do this the "native way".

-Don't despair, we have already made the configuration files for you.
-Do deploy KubeMQ, follow the steps below:
+Don't despair, as with the other applications, we've prepared the configuration files for you.
+Start by taking a look at `Deployment/kubeMQ.yaml`.

-1. Clone the codebase from GitHub with `git clone https://github.com/k8s-101/speedtest-scheduler.git`.
-2. Navigate into the `/speedtest-scheduler/Deployment`-folder and look at the file `kubeMQ.yaml`.

 This file configures both the KubeMQ-queue and a KubeMQ-dashboard.
 First lets take a look at the KubeMQ-queue, which is deploy as a [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).
 StatefulSet is a component used to manage multiple replicas of a stateful application.
 In this case the stateful application is our KubeMQ that we pull down from KubeMq's container registery.